 The right HR software makes this continuous tracking feasible: it gathers data effortlessly and presents it in insightful dashboards.
 However, metrics are only valuable when used thoughtfully.

-Focus on a targeted set of indicators that align with business goals, and always interpret them in context.
+Don’t try to track everything.
+Focus on a few key people metrics that tie back to your company goals, and take time to understand what the numbers really mean.
 Avoid chasing vanity metrics that don’t guide action, and beware of overloading stakeholders with numbers.

 When done properly, people analytics transforms HR from an administrative function into a strategic partner in driving business success.